A Christmas Story House: Restoration and reconfiguration

-A Christmas Story House Museum
+Museum of A Christmas Story

-Jones also purchased the house across the street from the Christmas Story House and converted it into A Christmas Story House Museum, which contains some of the props from the film, including Randy's snow suit, the Higbee's window toys, the chalk board from Miss Shields classroom, hundreds of behind-the-scenes photos, as well as one of the custom-built Daisy Red Ryder BB guns that was used in the filming.
+Jones also purchased the house across the street from the Christmas Story House and converted it into the Museum of A Christmas Story (f/k/a "A Christmas Story Museum"), which contains some of the props from the film, including Randy's snow suit, the Higbee's window toys, the chalk board from Miss Shields' classroom, hundreds of behind-the-scenes photos, as well as one of the custom-built Daisy Red Ryder BB guns that was used in the filming.
 In addition, the house to the left of the museum features a gift shop with movie memorabilia and souvenirs.

 The house and museum opened to the public on November 25, 2006, with original cast members attending the grand opening, and the site drew 4,300 visitors during its opening weekend.

 The house is open for tours daily; both the house and the Bumpus house next door, renovated in 2018, are available for overnight stays.

-In November 2022, Jones announced that the entire complex was being put up for sale.
+By November 2022, the entire complex was put up for sale.
+In November 2023, Joshua Dickerson, a 16-year employee and CEO of The House from A Christmas Story company, became the new owner.

+Due to licensing issues, the official name of the attraction was changed to "House from A Christmas Story" in mid-2023.